scalawithcats/scala-with-cats/src/pages/case-studies/testing/index.md

 introduction to how Cats can help us abstract over different computational scenarios.
-We used the `Applicative` type class to abstract over asynchronous and synchronous scenarios for collecting values (uptime measurements) from a set of data sources (servers and fake servers).
+We used the `Applicative` type class to abstract over asynchronous and synchronous code.
+Leaning on a functional abstraction allows us to specify the sequence of computations we want to perform without worrying about the details of the implementation.

-Back in Figure [@fig:applicatives:hierarchy], we outlined a "stack" of computational type classes that are useful for just this kind of abstraction.
+Back in Figure [@fig:applicatives:hierarchy], we showed a "stack" of computational type classes that are meant for exactly this kind of abstraction.
+Type classes like `Functor`, `Applicative`, `Monad`, and `Traverse` provide abstract implementations of patterns such as mapping, zipping, sequencing, and iteration.
+The mathematical laws on those types ensure that they work together with a consistent set of semantics.

-We used `Applicative` here because it was the least powerful type class that did what we needed.
+We used `Applicative` in this case study because it was the least powerful type class that did what we needed.
 If we had required `flatMap`,
 we could have swapped out `Applicative` for `Monad`.
+If we had needed to abstract over different sequence types, we could have used `Traverse`.
 There are also type classes like `ApplicativeError` and `MonadError` that help model failures as well as successful computations.

-Let's move on now to a more complex case study where we'll look at the application of type classes to a more concrete scenario: a map-reduce-style framework for parallel processing.
+Let's move on now to a more complex case study where type classes will help us produce something more interesting: a map-reduce-style framework for parallel processing.